 Welcome back to the spring semester!
 This post reviews important University of Utah policies and regulations that all university faculty, staff and students are expected to follow.
-As the Utah Legislature’s 2022 General Session convened on Jan.
-18, please take a moment to review the university’s policies regarding political activity.
+As the Utah Legislature’s 2023 General Session will convene on Jan.
+17, please take a moment to review the university’s policies regarding political activity.

 This post is part of a series of policy and resource notifications that are distributed over the course of the academic year.
 It also provides information about critical campus resources.
 We recommend you retain the email for future reference.
 You also can find this information, along with past notifications, here.